nre226/GroupMe-Bot/README.md

 ## What You Need to Know

 This is a quick bot that I got set up for a group chat that I moderate.
-It can handle linking to appropriate resources, rolling dice, and other find quality of life things.
+It can handle linking to appropriate resources, rolling dice, and other misc quality of life things.

 ### Commands